-Cora’s Kids work with a Registered Dietitian, learning to make healthy snacks like fruit salsa.
+Cora’s Kids work with the Nutrition Coordinator, learning to make healthy snacks like fruit salsa.
 After lunch, they explore the fields, making friends with the frogs.
 We also learn to make traditional crafts like tobacco pouches and learn to paint water colors inspired by the plants.

 "I look forward to going to the farm to see my new friends and getting to work.
 My Mom and Dad are coming to the feast.
 I can show my Dad all the work we did.
 I absolutely love being in this program.
 I hope I have a chance to come back next year."